 And once you’ve accepted one, Kaspersky saves that password along with your username and other details automatically to the vault.

-#4.
-With Kaspersky Security Report, you can know the current status of your existing passwords.
+With Kaspersky Security Report, you can know the current status of your existing strong passwords.

 Though the report doesn’t contain any overall score, you can spot all the passwords which are prone to online attacks.

-Also, it points out the credentials you’ve used repeatedly and asks you to replace them with stronger options.
+Also, it points out the credentials you’ve used repeatedly and asks you to replace them with stronger options so that you have unique passwords for each and every site.

 A single user license is enough to enable you to run the software on all your devices (running on the same operating system).